straut12/sj4u-gh/_pages/ref/linux/linuxdistros.md

 Note you use a USB stick to install the Linux distro and it gives you an option to try the system out before installing to your PC.

 My setups look like this.
-* Raspberry Pis are option 1 (Linux Raspberry Pi OS is sole operating system)
+* Raspberry Pis are option 1 (Linux Raspberry Pi OS is sole operating system.
+On RPi0 I often boot straight to cli)
 * Laptops/PCs are option 2 (Dual boot between Windows and Linux distros)
 * Some PCs I'm using option 3 and learning more WSL capability.